dailymotion/puzzles/README.md

     # Install the dependencies
     $ gem install jekyll

-    # launch the development server
+    # launch the development server and compass
-    $ make
+    $ make -j

 Open your browser at [http://0.0.0.0:4000/](http://0.0.0.0:4000/).